inkyusa/weedNet/README.md

 Please head to [dataset](https://github.com/inkyusa/weedNet/tree/master/data/Sequoia) for the multispectral images (NIR, Red, and NDVI with their labels).

 ***
+Due to several requests for raw multi-spectral images (4ch), we unofficially made this available [raw dataset](http://goo.gl/Xbj7y1) and you can checkout [this branch](https://github.com/inkyusa/weedNet/tree/rgb-samples) for sample RGB images.
+Please note that these datasets do have the corresponding labels and we couldn't guarantee the maintenance of them due to limited resources.
+Thank you for your understandings and hope this helps.
+***

 ### Publications
 If our work helps your works in an academic/research context, please cite the following publication(s):
 * I. Sa, Z. Chen, M. Popovic, R. Khanna, F. Liebisch, J. Nieto and R. Siegwart, **"weedNet: Dense Semantic Weed Classification Using Multispectral Images and MAV for Smart Farming"**, 2018, [IEEE Robotics and Automation Letters](http://ieeexplore.ieee.org/document/8115245/) or ([arxiv pdf](https://arxiv.org/abs/1709.03329))